 We seek dedicated people with a background in marine science (either current students or people looking for working experience after completing their studies).

-We recognize that thesis students contribute much more than regular volunteers both to conservation and to our organisation.
-But since we don’t have external funding, we do need you to cover at least some of your costs.
-The reduced participation fee reflect your contribution to us.
-As our space is limited, we also need to limit the number of thesis students.
+We recognize that thesis students typically contribute much more than regular volunteers both to conservation and to our organisation, and that the work carried out has a desirous long term application.
+Since we don’t have external funding, we do however need you to cover most of your costs.
+The heavily reduced participation fee reflect your contribution to us.

 We will provide any letters, documents or other help needed if you are looking for grants or other funding.
-Keep in mind it often takes a while for requests by grants to get approved, so start looking long before you plan to leave.
+Keep in mind it often takes a while for requests by grants to get approved, so start looking long before you plan to join us.

 - Enrolled in a MSc or BSc program in (marine) biology, environmental sciences or similar;